 A fun fact about me is that I was born and raised in the southernmost point of the United States: Key West, Florida.

 My name is Amanda Cooper and I am thrilled to be joining the CHPR program.
-I have spent the past 15 years volunteering/interning/working in hospitals in 3 different states, and have definitely become concerned about healthcare disparities within these different communities.
-Another project that I am passionate about and have been part of for the past 10 years is the fully immersive, 24-hour-a-day program working with, teaching, and supporting four underprivileged children.
+I have spent the past 15 years volunteering/interning/working in hospitals in 3 different states and have become increasingly aware of healthcare disparities within these different communities.
+I hope to become involved in efforts, whether through policy change or community intervention work, to improve the health landscape in our country.
 My undergraduate majors were Neuroscience and Family Studies with a minor in Music.